SandsDX

 • Calculate baseline metrics: cost per lead, coverage rate, data accuracy

-Phase 2: Pilot (Weeks 5-10)
+Phase 2: Pilot (weeks 5-10)

 • A/B test AI-personalized outreach vs. template sequences

-• Establish control group for rigorous comparison
+• Set up a control group for clean comparison

-Phase 3: Scale (Weeks 11-24)
+Phase 3: Scale (weeks 11-24)

-Quick Win: Deploy n8n workflows to connect Clay enrichment, CRM updates, and outreach sequences.
+Deploy n8n workflows to connect Clay enrichment, CRM updates, and outreach sequences.
 Automate the manual handoffs that slow pipeline velocity.

 • Build multi-agent workflows (research agent, enrichment, outreach)